 The GroundsThe architects of Round River certainly had a vision in 1979 when designing the property.
 The condominium homes are built around two natural well fed lakes and positioned between a golf course and the Arkansas River.
 The surroundings provide residents with a serene view and perfect entertainment venue from each unit's back patio throughout the year.
-A pair of mated swans reside in the lakes and each year provide endless entertainment and awe as they nest and hatch their young and raise them on the water.
 Both waters are stocked with catfish, bream and bass for the catching (and releasing).

 The grounds at Round River are perfect for a stroll where residents can walk over the levy down to the river banks of the Arkansas River, where there is a clear view of the downtown Little Rock skyline and red rock cliff banks which light up at sunset.
 After a stroll, you can enjoy a view of the river traffic from the upstairs, outdoor lounge.

 The Pool and ClubhouseThe Clubhouse and Pool at Round River are the perfect place to unwind after a hard day at the office or with the family and friends on the weekends.
-Pool capacity is __.
 The pool area includes lounge chairs for sunning, or tables and chairs to sit and relax.
 There are also covered seating areas that all have ceiling fans and lights

 The clubhouse at Round River received a major facelift and expansion in 2009 resulting in a gorgeous facility and setting for any event or party.
 The kitchen is fully equipped with stainless steel appliances and granite counter tops.
 A large screen high definition television is mounted above the stone fireplace.
 The incredible multi media music system can deliver sound inside and to all patios and the pool.
 It all creates a perfect spot for a Super Bowl party or afternoon with a few friends.